 HalloWine at StarView Vineyards

 Live music, wine tasting, nacho & chili bar & other goodies.
 Come dressed to impress in your best costume for a chance to win prizes.
 We'll be judging individual, couple & group costumes.
 Pets & children are invited too!

 Meet at the reconstructed Woodhenge to hear an explanation of the discovery, form end function of this post-circle sun calendar.
 Arrive by 6:45 a.m.

-Fort Obie Rendezvous and Living Hitory Encampment
+Fort Obie Rendezvous and Living History Encampment

-Visit the old world featuring a tipi encampment, black powder shoots, pre-1840 demonstrations, bow-shoots, tomahawk and knife throwing, primitive fire-starting, and 1840 trade goods.
+Visit the old world featuring a tipi encampment, black powder shoots, pre-1840 demonstrations, bow-shoots, tomahawk and knife throwing, primitive fire-starting and 1840 trade goods.
 Open: 10am to 5pm on Saturday, and 10am to 3pm on Sunday.
 Admission $2.00 per person.

 Cowden Pioneer Days

 This family friendly festival is set in the city park with plenty of carnival rides, craft vendors, flea market, foods, etc. There is also an IPRA sanctioned rodeo that takes place Friday.
 A demolition derby takes place on Saturday.
 You can also enjoy the arm wrestling.
 There will also be a large parade Saturday morning.
-Tour the historical cabins set in the park along with collections.
+Tour the historical cabins set in the park.